jpowel01/analytical-qc/README.md

 ### Database

 The database contains substance, sample, experiment, and file information along with structured and freeform annotations.
 It is currently located at ccte-postgres-res.dmap-prod.aws.epa.gov, under database res_gsincl01_qsar and schema sbox_analytical_qc.
-DDL and CSV table exports are located in the db directory of this project.

 ### Static content (content-server)